typemill/typemill/readme.md

 If you did not use composer before, please go to the [composer website](http://getcomposer.org) and start to learn.

-To run TYPEMILL on a **live** system, simply upload the files to your server.
+To run TYPEMILL on a **live** system, simply upload the files to your server

+## Make Folders Writable.

+ Make sure that the following folders and all their content are writable (permission 774 recursively):

+* cache
+* content
+* media
+* settings

+You can use your ftp-software for that.

 ## Setup